dementedmonkey/cj4-mcdu/readme.md

 in Microsoft Flight Simulator 2020 with AAU1.

 ## Beta release
-* This version is for *AAU1 Beta 1.30.5.0* only.
+* This version is for *AAU1 Beta 1.30.7.0* only.
 Any other version will most likely not work.
 * This is a quick fix to get things working again with the AAU1 beta.
 If anything isn't working right, please open an Issue.
+* You *MUST* remove previous versions of the mod, even the 0.4.0 version.
+If you don't do this and the mod doesn't work, I'll make fun of you.

 ## About
 This project contains an application that will allow you to access